Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 Ribeira das Galinhas beach has already been on the stage of the World Surfing Championship, which indicates that it is an excellent spot to go surfing in Portugal.

-When it’s the best time to surf in Portugal
+When is the best time to surf in Portugal?

 In general, the Portuguese coast has good waves all year round, so surfing in Portugal can be practiced at any time of the year.

 Most days, waves arrive on the coast of Portugal from the northwest.
-Generally speaking, they are smaller in the summer months and bigger in winter.
+They are generally smaller in the summer months and bigger in winter.

 When these waves become too big and too dangerous to surf on the west coast, they turn around the “end of the world” and reach the shores of some of the beaches on the south coast.

-If you are a beginner and want to start this surfing experience, it is best to wait for the summer season or spring, because in winter and autumn the waves are usually very big due to the weather and storms.
+If you are a beginner and want to start this surfing experience, it is best to wait for the summer or spring season.
+In winter and autumn, the waves are usually very big due to the weather and storms.
 During summer, the waters are warmer, it rains less, and the temperatures are more pleasant.

 But, if you already have some experience and are looking for larger swells, the best time is between October and May.
 In winter, the waves reach 16 feet on average, depending on where you are.